(breakbone fever, dengue hemorrhagic fever)

 What are the symptoms of dengue fever?

 Dengue fever is characterized by the rapid development of a fever that may last from five to seven days with intense headache, joint and muscle pain and a rash.
-The rash develops on the feet or legs three to four days after the beginning of the fever.
 The hemorrhagic form of dengue fever is more severe and associated with loss of appetite, vomiting, high fever, headache and abdominal pain.
 Shock and circulatory failure may occur.
-Untreated hemorrhagic dengue results in death in up to 50 percent of cases.

 How soon do symptoms occur?

-Dengue fever may occur from three to 15 days after exposure to an infected mosquito, commonly within five to six days.
+Dengue fever may occur from three to 14 days after exposure to an infected mosquito, commonly within four to seven days.

 What is the treatment for dengue fever?